Gotta halove halo-halo

-With the intense heat that’s taken over Manila recently, we’re all looking for something to help cool us down and freshen us up.
+It’s like summer all year round in Manila.
+Whether it’s the peak of summer or the ber months, we’re all just looking for something to help cool us down and freshen us up.
 There are lots of cold desserts out there, but nothing beats Halo-Halo as the classic summer cooler.

 Probably the most recognized Filipino dessert, Halo-Halo is a favorite among many.
 There are a lot of places out there that serve this icy treat, and we’ve sat down to list the best of them in this article.
-Check them out and beat the summer heat!
+Check them out and beat the heat.

 View menu